nicolas-costa/covidal_api/README.md

 This is the api for the mobile app [Covid AL](https://github.com/nicolas-costa/covidal_app).
 The api is hosted on heroku.
-Build with:
+Built with:

 * Lumen.
+* Mysql.
+* Docker
-* Postgres.
+* Docker-compose

-## Instalation
+## Installation

-Make sure that your machine meets the framework requirement.
+Make sure that your machine meets the framework's requirement.

 [Lumen requirements](https://lumen.laravel.com/docs/7.x#server-requirements)